sumitkant/Coursera-UoM_Intro_to_Data_Science_in_Python/README.md

 This is the first MOOC of the specialization _Applied Data Science with Python_ offered by University of Michigan.

 ## Week 1
-The first week gives a brief introduction to the field of Data Science and python common functionality.
+The first week gives a brief introduction to the field of Data Science and python's common functionality.
 The topics covered are:
 * Reading and Writing CSV Files
 * Python Date and Times
 * Advanced Python Objets, `map()`